ali90taz/FloppyBootWriter/README.md

 # FloppyBootWriter
-Fast and lightweight application for writing boot sectors to floppy disk in MS-DOS and Windows 9X environments.
+Fast and lightweight application to write and read boot sectors on floppy disks in MS-DOS and Windows 9X environments.